poweradmin/poweradmin/README.md

 dnf install -y php-pgsql
 ```

-To get PowerAdmin working on your preferred webserver (Apache/NGINX for example), download the source-code from GitHub.
+To get Poweradmin working on your preferred webserver (Apache/NGINX for example), download the source-code from GitHub.
 Note that Ubuntu has an Apache server by default, so the following NGINX configuration is only needed for Debian or
 custom installations: